-The Fish and Wildlife Compensation Program compensates for the impacts to fish, wildlife and their supporting habitats affected by BC Hydro owned and operated generation facilities.
+The Fish and Wildlife Compensation Program (FWCP) compensates for the impacts to fish, wildlife and their supporting habitats affected by BC Hydro owned and operated generation facilities.

 - Maintain or improve the status of species or ecosystems of concern.

 - Maintain or improve the integrity and productivity of ecosystems and habitats.

 - Maintain or improve opportunities for sustainable use, including harvesting and other uses.
 Harvesting includes First Nations, recreational, sport and commercial harvests.
 Other uses may include cultural, medicinal, or non-consumptive uses.

 - Build and maintain relationships with stakeholders and aboriginal communities.
 This objective stems from BC Hydro’s social responsibility policy and the Province of B.C. shared stewardship objective.

 Our governance manual [PDF, 1.3 MB] defines a harmonized governance and delivery framework that recognizes the unique attributes of each of the regions in which we operate – Peace, Columbia and Coastal.
 The governance manual provides a structure for the delivery of the Program and is used in combination with the FWCP basin, watershed and action plans to guide program implementation.